moschi/gtt-charts/README.md

 #### ProjectEnd

-Specifies the date at which the project will end.
+Specifies the date at which the project ends.
 This values is needed to calculate the total number of weeks which in turn is needed to create correct scale ticks.

 **Default:** 10.06.2021